-- Laser is a versatile tool with applications in almost all fields from medical to astronomy, communications, welding, cutting etc. - This paper explains the characteristics of lasers, different types of lasers and their construction to apply for industircal use.
+• Laser is a versatile tool with applications in almost all fields from medical to astronomy, communications, welding, cutting etc.

+- This paper explains the characteristics of lasers, different types of lasers and their construction to apply for industircal use.
 Applications of lasers in different fields are also explained. - To give exposure to students about the characteristics of different lasers, their fabrication techniques, applications etc. - To make the student understand the principles of Lasers - To enable the student to explore the field of Nonlinear optics - To be able to apply the fundamental concepts of optics in lasers, optical fiber communications and optoelectronics

-After completing the course the students can understand/able to
+After completing the course the students can/will able to

-- 1. Acquire fundamentals and principles of Laser action : Understand the basic concepts of different types of lasers - 2.
-Built own laser system with the available components - 3.
-The effects of homogeneous and inhomogeneous line broadening, and the conditions for laser amplification. - 4. operations and basic properties of the most common laser types, He-Ne, Argon-ion, and carbon-dioxide, ruby, titanium sapphire, neodymium YAG and glass, knowledge of other main laser types. - 5.
+- Acquire fundamentals and principles of Laser action and Understand the basic conceptsof different types of lasers - 2.
+Understand the absorption and spontaneous and stimulated emission in two level system, - 3.
+The effects of homogeneous and inhomogeneous line broadening, and the conditions for laser amplification. - 4.
+Operate and analyze the properties of the most common laser types, He-Ne, Argonion, and carbon-dioxide, ruby, titanium sapphire, neodymium YAG and glass, knowledge of other main laser types. - 5.
 Classify fibers as single-mode, multimode step index and multi-mode graded index. - 6.
 Describe modes in multimode fibers and mode field parameter in single-mode fibers.